payamyek/oracle/README.md

 Essentially, it's saying that I'm expected to die on April 17, 2080.
 The `components` block explains how it got the final result which is the `life_expectancy` scalar value.
 I lost `0.35` years off my life for smoking 2 cigars starting from the age of 10 (obviously this data is not real ...)

-If you are interested in the API specification, please checkout the [API documentation](https://oracle-production.up.railway.app/docs#/).
+If you are interested in the API specification, please checkout the [documentation](https://oracle-production.up.railway.app/docs#/).

 ## Tools